 It is also vital to help practitioners know how the internet and mobile technology amplifies offline vulnerablity.
-In the following presentation I outline 10 ways in which those who are vulnerable offline can be more vulnerable online.
+In my training I outline different ways in which those who are vulnerable offline can be more vulnerable online.
 These include:

 - Unmediated Contact

 - Blackmailing “gifting” & grooming by peers